nereolopez/blog/_posts/2018-02-22-csharp-inheritance.md

 ```
 *Note the `:` which specifies that the DerivedClass inherits from the BaseClass.*

 The "parent" class is usually refert to as "base" class, and the one inheriting from it is known as "derived" class.
 When a class inherits from another, it means that it has by default the same attributes and capabilities as it can access everything in the base class.
 Well, **that's not true at all!**.
-Keep in mind that [Access Modifiers do exist as we've already seen in this session]() (not yet available).
+Keep in mind that [Access Modifiers do exist as we've already seen in this session]({{ site.baseurl }}{% post_url 2018-02-20-csharp-classes %}).
 We will talk more on it soon.

 Note the following two keywords:
 - `sealed`